gitstanhub/gitstanhub/README.md

 ### Hi there 👋
-My name is Stanislav and I write code for test automation.
+My name is Stanislav, I'm experienced Quality Assurance enginner with a huge passion for coding.

+My current scope of interest is based around:
+- Test Automation
+- Backend development
+- Native Mobile development

 💚 Check out my recent project for <a href="https://github.com/gitstanhub/test-automation-experiment-spotify">Spotify App</a>!